 - 1 I. Introduction - 2 II.
-Review of the 2021 Fiscal Year from a Remuneration Perspective - 4 III.
-Management Board Remuneration for the 2021 Fiscal Year - 4 1.
+Review of the 2022 Fiscal Year from a Remuneration Perspective - 4 III.
+Management Board Remuneration for the 2022 Fiscal Year - 4 1.
 Principles of Management Board Remuneration - 7 2.
 Overview of Management Board Members' Remuneration System - 8 3.
-Application of the Remuneration System in the 2021 Fiscal Year - 17 4.
+Application of the Remuneration System in the 2022 Fiscal Year - 17 4.
 Obligation to Hold Shares - 18 5.
-Reclaim (Clawback) and Reduction (Malus) of Performance-related Remuneration - Information About Payments in the Event of Withdrawal From the Management Board - 19 7.
-Information on Third-Party Payments - 20 8.
-Information on the Level of Management Board Remuneration in the 2021 Fiscal Year - 22 IV.
-Remuneration of the Supervisory Board in the 2021 Fiscal Year - 22 1.
+Reclaim (Clawback) and Reduction (Malus) of Performance-related Remuneration - Information About Payments in the Event of Withdrawal From the Management Board - 20 7.
+Information on Third-Party Payments - 21 8.
+Information on the Level of Management Board Remuneration in the 2022 Fiscal Year - 22 IV.
+Remuneration of the Supervisory Board in the 2022 Fiscal Year - 22 1.
 Remuneration System of the Supervisory Board - 23 2.
-Remuneration of the Supervisory Board Members - V. Comparative Presentation of the Development in the Remuneration of Management Board Members, Supervisory Board Members and the Rest of the Workforce As Well as the Company's Earnings Development - 26 VI.
-Outlook for the 2022 Fiscal Year from a Remuneration Perspective
+Remuneration of the Supervisory Board Members - 24 V. Comparative Presentation of the Development in the Remuneration of Management Board Members, Supervisory Board Members and the Rest of the Workforce as well as the Company's Earnings Development